Qinli-LU/Measuring-OIPs/README.md

 3. The file "2_lda_with_cik_list.py" is the code for topic creation and probability calculation.
 4. The file "cik_ticker.xlsx" is the company CIK list which will be used for the file "2_lda_with_cik_list.py".
 5. The file "stopwords.txt" is the common words that are removed before LDA analysis.
+6. The file "lda_topics_16-18" is all the topics from LDA analysis.